asgardius/s3manager/README.md

 * Delete folders
 * File upload
 * File download
+* pdf file reader using user provided pdf.js server

 Planned feature list

 * file sharing links

 This app is a work in progress, so it have some bugs that need to be fixed

+You need to setup a pdf.js server to use pdf viewer.
+Just download latest version from official website and upload to any web server with ssl on same root domain than S3 server (can be same subdomain or a different one).
+Then set url to pdfjs root folder like https://example.com/pdfjs-dist

 Supported languages